 There is a huge variety of hotels and hostels available in Puerto Baquerizo.
 Some hostels are much better rated than the hotels.
 Check them out before you arrive and make an advanced booking.
 As soon as you get to San Cristobal, enjoy the breathtaking surroundings.
 Have a look at the dive shops and book one of the offered boat trips.
 Hotels and Hostels in Puerto Baquerizo Moreno (Bookmark the link to get the best available prices).

 This island is easy to reach either by plane from San Cristobal or by boat from Santa Cruz.
 It is the largest Galapagos Island with roughly 2000 residents only.
-There are six volcanos several are still active.
+Isabela is one of the younger islands with a chain of six volcanos several are still active.
+Volcan Wolf is the highest one at 1.707 m on the Galapagos islands.
 You arrive in the main town Puerto Villamil.
 The small boat harbour is nearby.
 For the airport you need to arrange a pick up from your accommodation.
 It’s a small airport without any taxis waiting in front.
 Puerto Villamil is far less developed than Puerto Baquerizo Moreno on San Cristobal or Puerto Ayora on Santa Cruz.
 This makes the difference, it’s a quiet retreat with lovely little restaurants and bars.

-What to Expect and How Long to Stay on Isabela
+What to Do and How Long to Stay on Isabela

 Visit Concha de Perla for snorkelling twice; once at low tide to explore the lagoon and again at high tide.
 If snorkelling during high tide be aware of the strong current.
 At high tide turtles frequent the lagoon more often.
 During low tide, you may spot iguanas swimming, and sea lions are having fun while playing with you.
 The lagoon is a little busy in the afternoon when the children come here after school.

 The beaches on Isabela are like paradise.
 We had an awesome view from our balcony at the Albermarle Hotel.
 You can walk along the beach for several kilometres from here.
-We had the best stay with included breakfast at this hotel on our entire journey on the Galapagos Islands.
+We had the best stay with included breakfast in the hotel on our entire journey on the Galapagos Islands.

-Visit the Giant Tortoise Breeding Center.
 Some of the turtles have a long neck which is unusual but essential to reach their food.
 It’s a 20 minutes walk but plan extra time.
-You pass a lagoon on a boardwalk where pink flamingos filter the water with their long beak.
+You pass the Villamil Lagoon on a wooden boardwalk where pink flamingos filter the water with their long beaks.

-Don’t miss the exceptional Los Tuneles excursion; just a short boat ride to mangroves where we got a seahorse shown.
+Don’t miss the exceptional Los Tuneles excursion; a 30 minutes boat ride to mangroves where we got a seahorse shown in the shallow water.
 We spotted several male turtles trying to breed with a female from the boat, went snorkelling, dived through the tunnels, spotted resting white tip reef sharks, and at the end of the tour we stopped at Los Tuneles with breeding blue-footed boobies.
 There is a special kind of cactus growing one meter in 100 years.

-Another awesome snorkel tour is the Las Tintoreras; just a 5 minutes boat ride to a lagoon for $ 25.
+Another wonderful snorkeling spot is the Las Tintoreras; just a 5 minutes boat ride to a lagoon for $ 25.
 The duration of the trip is three hours and takes part during low tide when the ocean life stays inside the lagoon.
 When we left the harbour, we spotted penguins on a rock.
-In the lagoon were green turtles, rays, huge fish.
+First stop was at the islet Las Tintoreras where you may spot white-tip reef sharks in a channel and iguanas as well.
+Then the boat broaght us to a lagoon full of green sea turtles, rays, huge fish.
+There were so many turtles in there due to a cleaning station that we had to make sure not to touch them.
 The visibility was excellent.

 - Take a horse to the summit of the Serra Negra with an enormous crater on 1124 m elevation.
 Hike from here to Volcano Chico, last eruption in 2005.
 Your accommodation can organize the excursion for you.
 It may cost roughly $50.
 Check the alerts first.
 We skipped this tour because some parts and the summit were closed.
 Bring a rain jacket; the volcano is often covered in clouds.

 - Visit the Wall of Tears if you have a day to spare.
-Prisoners built the wall in the penal colony between 1944 and 1959.
+Prisoners built the 100 m long wall with lava rocks in the penal colony between 1944 and 1959.

 - Spend at least three nights better four on Isabela.
 We loved the relaxed atmospehre and the slower pace on Isabela.